 What Does Tiramisu Frosting Go Best With?

 If you do have a little bit of time and are looking for a good from-scratch cupcake, I suggest piling the tiramisu frosting high atop my ultimate chocolate cupcakes for a mind-blowing match.
 And if you’re looking for a lighter cupcake to highlight the delicate melange of coffee, vanilla, and rum, you can’t go wrong with my ultimate vanilla cupcakes.

 For the photos on this page, I used a regular ol’ open star piping tip.
-They work great for little stars and flowers, but I think they also make a lovely spiral on top of a cupcake.
+It works great for little stars and flowers, but I think it also makes a lovely spiral on top of a cupcake.
 But as long as you’re asking, I would be failing you if I didn’t direct you to Devon’s fantastic guest post on Russian piping tips that she was kind enough to write for me.

 Do I Have to Refrigerate This Tiramisu Frosting?

 As with a lot of food-safety questions, it depends on who you ask.
 The USDA considers frostings made with cream cheese to be unsafe if left unrefrigerated for more than a couple hours, and mascarpone is a type of cream cheese.
 If you have a weakened immune system, or just like to err on the side of caution, then by all means refrigerate your frosting until you are ready to serve.